zouhangwithsweet/vue-components-lib-seed/README.md

 ### Release

 > This command will add git tag、generate changelog.
-You test your lib with argument `--dry`
+You can test your lib with argument `--dry`

 ```bash
 yarn release [--dry]